topgoonr/CarND-Traffic-Sign-Classifier-Project/README.md

 ####3.
 Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

 ** Training
-To train the model, I batches of 128 each
+To train the model, I made batches of 128 each.
 The optimizer is an AdamOptimizer.

 I started using 10 Epochs.
 However, this was not converging at 10.
 A value of 20 did it fine.
 Having a GPU for training, does most definitely help, as the durations of the training can be quite long otherwise.